lpdescamps/Python/credential/Create_Login/README.md

-# Create Login Credential - User guide2
+# Create Login Credential - User guide
 You will need to edit the info.csv with your details and edit Create_login.py FILE variable with the location of the info.csv

 ## Dependencies